-Read Up on Technical Books
+- Read Up on Technical Books:

-A great way to improve your skills is reading about the technical skills that you lack.
+A great way to improve your skills is by reading about the technical skills that you lack.
 Simply reading about them is a great and cheap way to learn valuable skills that can help set you apart from the crowd.
 The great thing about these books is that you can choose your book based on your customized level of knowledge.
 You could either get books from your local library, search for them online or purchase them from bookstores.

-Get Hands-on Experience
+- Get Hands-on Experience:

 Lookout for chances to volunteer on technical projects.
 Many universities are always seeking volunteers to help with technical projects, this is an excellent opportunity to gain hands-on experience that will help you learn and give you a better understanding of that skill.
 Volunteering can give you amazing opportunities to experience projects that you might not normally have access to.

-Never Settle: There is a never ending supply of technical skills to learn.
+Never Settle: There is a never-ending supply of technical skills to learn.
 You can never have too many technical skills.
 The more skills you have, the better your chances of getting hired because employers value these skills.

 Talk and Share: Talking with people that have a certain set of technical skills that you seek, is a great way to learn the basics of the skills and often, the person can offer insights regarding the best way of learning and continuing growth of that specific skill.